 2. Setting Boundaries

 Protect your energy by saying no when necessary.
-Healthy boundaries are a form of self-respect, not rejection of others.
+Healthy boundaries are a form of self-respect, not a rejection of others.

 3. Being Mindful With Decisions